 (b) Air Contaminant Discharge Permits, OAR 340 division 216, unless required by 340-216-0020(2) or (4), or 340-224-0010(1).

-(A) Oregon Title V Operating Permits do not replace requirements in Air Contaminant Discharge Permits issued to the source even if the ACDP(s) have expired.
+(A) Oregon Title V Operating Permits do not replace requirements in an Air Contaminant Discharge Permit issued to the source even if the ACDP has expired.
 For a source operating under a Title V Permit, requirements established in an earlier ACDP remain in effect notwithstanding expiration of the ACDP or the Title V permit, unless a provision expires by its terms or unless a provision is modified or terminated following the procedures used to establish the requirement initially.

 (B) Source specific requirements, including, but not limited to TACT, RACT, BACT, and LAER requirements, established in an ACDP must be incorporated into the Oregon Title V Operating Permit and any revisions to those requirements must follow the procedures used to establish the requirements initially.

-(4) Subject to the requirements in this Division, the Lane Regional Air Protection Agency is designated by the Commission as the permitting agency to implement the Oregon Title V Operating Permit program within its area of jurisdiction.
+(4) Subject to the requirements in this Division, the Lane Regional Air Protection Agency is designated by the EQC as the permitting agency to implement the Oregon Title V Operating Permit program within its area of jurisdiction.
 The Regional Agency's program is subject to Department oversight.
-The requirements and procedures contained in this Division pertaining to the Oregon Title V Operating Permit program shall be used by the Regional Agency to implement its permitting program until the Regional Agency adopts superseding rules which are at least as restrictive as state rules.
+The requirements and procedures contained in this Division pertaining to the Oregon Title V Operating Permit program shall be used by the Regional Agency to implement its permitting program until the Regional Agency adopts superseding rules which are at least as strict as state rules.

 Stat.
 Auth.: ORS 468.020 & 468A.310 Stats.
 Implemented: ORS 468 & 468A Hist.: DEQ 12-1993, f. & cert. ef.
 9-24-93; DEQ 22-1995, f. & cert. ef.
 10-6-95; DEQ 14-1999, f. & cert. ef.
 10-14-99, Renumbered from 340-028-2100; DEQ 6-2001, f.
 6-18-01, cert. ef.
 7-1-01; DEQ 8-2007, f. & cert. ef.
 11-8-07